endeavouros-team/Weekly-ISO-Rebuilds/README.md

 Will now include current needed hot-fixes on the ISO.

-## current remarks:
+## how to use this?

-You will find the ISOs here:
+You will find the ISO here:

 https://github.com/endeavouros-team/Weekly-ISO-Rebuilds/releases

-Check for latest release there!

 Download this 4 files into one folder: